 The Compensation Committee's primary objectives in structuring and administering our executive officer compensation program are to attract, motivate and retain talented and dedicated executive officers, tie annual and long-term cash and stock incentives to achievement of measurable corporate and individual performance objectives, and reinforce business strategies and objectives to enhance stockholder value.
 To achieve these goals, our Compensation Committee maintains compensation plans that tie a portion of executives' overall compensation to key strategic goals such as the Company's financial and operational performance, as measured by metrics such as total revenue and non-GAAP operating expense, and for the current year, additional metrics related to achievement of the Company's operational performance and revenue growth objectives.
 Our Compensation Committee evaluates individual executive performance along with our Chief Executive Officer ("CEO") (other than with respect to his own performance) as part of the review process.
-Our Compensation Committee periodically reviews our executive officers' compensation to determine whether we provide adequate incentives and motivation to our executive officers and whether we adequately compensate our executive officers relative to comparable officers in other similarly situated companies.
+Our Compensation to our executive officers and whether we adequately compensate our executive officers relative to comparable officers in other similarly situated companies.
 The Committee did not engage any compensation consultants during 2023.
 Management plays a significant role in the compensation-setting process for the CEO and other key executives other than the CEO, by evaluating employee performance, recommending business performance targets and establishing objectives, and recommending salary levels, bonuses and equity-based awards.